yjp20/prism/README.md

 Learn more in the [hosted Prism documentation](https://docs.stoplight.io/docs/platform/336b74db38c50-work-with-mock-servers).

-### Open Source Prism
+### Self-hosted Prism

-Prism is an HTTP server run from the command-line.
+Prism is an open-source HTTP server run from the command-line.
 It provides mocking, request validation, and content negotation.
 Use it standalone tool or in continuous integration.

 ![Demo of Prism Mock Server being called with curl from the CLI](./examples/prism-cli.svg)